Stellar Lineup for Mead Botanical Garden’s Fall Speakers Series

 Rogers showcased his magnificent photos and details of how he started his career in photography and the ways he has been able to use his talent to promote conservation efforts.
 He shows photos taken from habitats around the area and highlights some of the best spots to capture bird photos, including some special shots from Mead Botanical Garden.
 He offers some basic hands-on tips for capturing nature in the wild that we may all be able to put to use…even with our cell phones!

-2023_2 Dr Poole: Saving Florida
+2023_2 Dr. Leslie Poole: Saving Florida

-Watch Dr. Poole’s presentation
+Watch Dr. Leslie Poole’s presentation

 Dr. Leslie Poole, associate professor of environmental studies at Rollins College, presents the history of Florida’s environmental movement, and the critical role women played in creating an agenda for environmental protections and sustainable development — women environmental pioneers who, even before they had the right to vote, worked to gain protections for our state’s natural resources.
 They raised grassroots action and consciousness that still impacts Florida today.
 Hear about the lives of environmentalists like Doris Leeper, Clara Dommerich, and the towering legacy of the three “Marjories”: author Marjorie Kinnan Rawlings, scientist/activist Marjorie Harris Carr, and journalist/activist Marjory Stoneman Douglas.
 These leaders sparked an environmental movement to preserve our beautiful beaches, natural springs and subtropical wilderness from the onslaught of pollution, over-development, and dangerous pesticide abuse.
 Dr. Poole is an award-winning writer and historian, specializing in environmental issues and the significance women played in saving Florida’s natural resources.